mikhailshilkov/mikhailio-docpad/src/documents/2018/07/monads-re-explained-in-csharp/index.html.md

 It's still the same method, but it got more noise now.
 Even though I used short-circuit returns and one-liners, it still got harder to read.

-To fight that problem, smart language designed came up with Null Propagation Operator:
+To fight that problem, smart language designers came up with Null Propagation Operator:

 ```
 static City NextTalkCity(Speaker speaker)